lucabruno2501/MUVIT/README.md

-Example of how to run the code (see details with python3 MUVIT.py --help): python3 MUVIT.py --RA 328.5 --DEC 17.67 --flux 50.5 --z 0.233 --re 200 --input_fits TEST-image.fits --ms_files *.calibrated

-Required parameters are:
-1. coordinates (in deg) of the centre of the injection
-2. total injected flux density (in mJy)
-3. redshift
-4. e-folding radius (exponential model) or standard deviation (Gaussian model) (in kpc)
-5. image created at STEP 0
-6. measurment set(s)
+### Notes on arguments

-By default, MUVIT will produce an image of the mock emission with the same imaging parameters of STEP 0.
-Tapering of the baselines can be done (see help).
+1. By default, MUVIT will produce an image of the mock emission with the same imaging parameters of STEP0.
+Tapering of the baselines can be activated with --taper_kpc or --taper_arcsec to enhance faint extended emission

-WARNING: MUVIT updates the MODEL_DATA column with the mock+real visibilities.
-At each running, the MODEL_DATA column is overwritten!
+2. --do_0inj True allows to produce a (tapered) image of the data without performing any injections.
+3. For --model GAUSS, the e-folding radius is assumed to be the standard deviation of the Gaussian profile (see Bruno et al. 2023 for details).
+4. --spix allows to change the default spectral index of the mock source (for multi-frequency models)